pivotal/docs-tap/install.md

 >**Important:** Ensure you have
 [set up developer namespaces to use your installed packages](install-components.md#setup).

-After you install Full Profile on to your cluster, you can install the Tanzu Developer Tools for VSCode extension to help you develop against it.
+After installing Full Profile on to your cluster, you can install the Tanzu Developer Tools for VSCode extension to help you develop against it.
 For instructions, see [Installing Tanzu Dev Tools for VSCode](vscode-extension/installation.md).

-## <a id='configure-envoy-lb'></a> Configure LoadBalancer for Contour ingress
+## <a id="configure-envoy-lb"></a> Configure LoadBalancer for Contour ingress

 This section only applies when you use Tanzu Application Platform to deploy its own shared Contour ingress controller in `tanzu-system-ingress`.
-It is not applicable when you use your own existing ingress.
+It is not applicable when you use your existing ingress.

 You can share this ingress across Cloud Native Runtimes (`cnrs`), Tanzu Application Platform GUI (`tap_gui`), and Learning Center (`learningcenter`).